aws-samples/shopfloor-connectivity/examples/in-process-pccc-s3/README.md

 ```

 In order to write the data to both the S3 bucket as well as the console
 uncomment the DebugTarget by deleting the'#'.
+&nbsp;
+&nbsp;

 ## S3Target section